Practice your English outside the classroom!

 - keeps you happy so that you are always fully interested and motivated in your class work.

 At ACCESS we believe that learning a language should be fun.
-That’s why on two afternoons each week our Activities Coordinator will take you and your classmates on trips to interesting places and join you in exciting activities around Toronto.
+That’s why every Friday afternoon our Activities Coordinator or your teacher will take you and your classmates on trips to interesting places and join you in exciting activities around Toronto.

 Some possible trips/activities include: